awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 ## Unlocking AWS Snowball Edge Devices<a name="setting-up-client"></a>

-To unlock a standalone AWS Snowball Edge appliance, run the `snowballEdge unlock-device` command\.
+To unlock a standalone AWS Snowball Edge device, run the `snowballEdge unlock-device` command\.
 To unlock a cluster, use the `snowballEdge unlock-cluster` command\.
-These commands authenticate your access to the AWS Snowball Edge appliance\.
+These commands authenticate your access to the AWS Snowball Edge device\.

 **Note**
-To unlock the devices associated with your job, the devices must be onsite, plugged into power and network, and turned on\.
-In addition, the LCD display on the AWS Snowball Edge appliance's front must indicate that the appliance is ready for use\.
+To unlock the devices associated with your job, the devices must be on site, plugged into power and network, and turned on\.
+In addition, the LCD display on the AWS Snowball Edge device's front must indicate that the device is ready for use\.

 **Usage \(Snowball client not configured\)**